 In June of that same year, my oldest was hospitalized with Pancreatitis.
 Misdiagnosed with alcoholism, it would be another year before she was accurately diagnosed with Cystic Fibrosis, a life-limiting disease.

 I stepped onstage for the first time.
 At the age of 45, just 15 months after the second of two mini-strokes, I stepped on stage for the first time.
 I weighed 119 lbs. with 17 % body fat.
 I’m proud to say that I took First Place in my age class, but the title that makes me even more proud was coming in Third overall in the 18-and-over Division!
-Competing onstage was an amazing experience, but using my background, my first-hand experience, my expertise and my passion to help others achieve their own health and fitness goals, are what truly motivates me!
-I received additional certifications as a Certified Fitness Nutritionist and began practicing as an online Health & Wellness Coach specializing in Women’s Health and Weight loss.
+Competing onstage was an amazing experience, but using my background, my first-hand experience, my expertise, and my passion to help others achieve their own health and fitness goals, are what truly motivates me!
+I received additional certifications as a Nutrition Coach and Board Certified Health & Wellness Coach and began my online practice.

 Learn how I can help you reach your goals.
 If you’re like most of my clients, you’ve dedicated your life to your career or your family and you used to be able to skip a meal here and there, or work out a little extra at the gym and your body would bounce back and you’d feel back on track.